dmonterom/face_recognition_TF2/README.md

 ### Preparing the dataset

-Download the CASIA-Webface dataset from [insightface model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo) and unzip it to the dataset folder.
+Download the ~~CASIA-Webface~~ MS1M-ArcFace dataset from [insightface model zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo) and unzip it to the dataset folder.

 Convert the dataset to the tensorflow format: